erigontech/erigon/README.md

   During MinGW's compiler detection phase some temporary executables are generated to test compiler capabilities.
 It's been reported some anti-virus programs detect those files as possibly infected by `Win64/Kryptic.CIS` trojan horse (or a variant of it).
-Although those are false positives we have no control over 100+ vendors of security products for Windows and their respective detection algorythms and we understand this might make your experience with Windows builds uncomfortable.
+Although those are false positives we have no control over 100+ vendors of security products for Windows and their respective detection algorithms and we understand this might make your experience with Windows builds uncomfortable.
 To workaround the issue you might either set exclusions for your antivirus specifically for `build\bin\mdbx\CMakeFiles` sub-folder of the cloned repo or you can run erigon using the following other two options